SanjaySinghRajpoot/FileRead/README.md

 FileRead is a web application built with Go (Golang) using the Gin web framework.
 It provides functionalities to serve files, display a welcome message.
 This README provides an overview of the project structure and instructions for setup and usage.

-## Installtion
+## Installation

-1. Run the following command to start the Docker container:
+1. Run the following command from the root directory to start the Docker container:

 ```bash
 docker-compose up